Health Care Policymaking - Policy-making process

 Dr. Evans is an Associate Professor in the Evans School of Public Affairs at the University of Washington.
 She received her Ph.D. in political science from the University of Michigan in 2005.
 Dr. Evans' research focuses on local politics and intergovernmental relations.
 She is completing a book manuscript entitled “Power from Powerlessness: Tribal Governments, Institutional Niches, and American Federalism”.
 The book examines strategies and institutions that enable American Indian tribes to win surprising political victories.
 As a Scholar, Dr. Evans studied how suburban officials frame issues and set agendas in health policy, and specifically, whether they approach health as either a particular or a shared, cross-jurisdictional concern.

-Dr. Han received her Ph.D. in political science from Stanford University in 2005, and will be on leave from Wellesley College, where she is an Associate Professor in the Department of Political Science.
+Dr. Han is Associate Professor and Anton Vonk Chair of Environmental Politics in the Department of Political Science at the University of California, Santa Barbara.
+She was previously Associate Professor of Social Sciences in the Department of Political Science at Wellesley College.
+She received her Ph.D. in political science from Stanford University in 2005.
 Her research focuses on ways people become motivated to participate in politics, particularly among the underprivileged.
 Her current research examines the role that political organizations (such as civic associations, parties, and campaigns) play in motivating participation and the dynamics of political mobilization around key policy issues.